innofarah/w3proof-docs/README.md

 An 'Exploratory Action' is a term coined by [Inria](https://www.inria.fr/en/inria-saclay-centre) to refer to projects attempting to explore new research themes relative to Inria's usually addressed themes in computer science and which might extend to other areas of knowledge.

-For more details on the project's idea, refer to [Towards an internet of proof?](https://www.inria.fr/en/towards-internet-proof), and to the [projects's documentation](https://innofarah.github.io/w3proof-docs/).
+For more details on the project's idea, refer to [Towards an internet of proof?](https://www.inria.fr/en/towards-internet-proof), and to the [project's documentation](https://innofarah.github.io/w3proof-docs/).